ChristophNeumann/IPCP/README.md

 It took 15 LPs to compute this point.
 ```

+Changing algorithm settings can be done in the params.py file.

 ## Reproducing the experiments

 The computational experiments from  [Generating feasible points for mixed-integer convex optimization problems by inner parallel cuts](http://www.optimization-online.org/DB_HTML/2018/11/6947.html) may be reproduced by running the scripts